-More than 200 years of innovation in communication and information technologies are celebrated in Information Age: Six Networks That Changed Our World, our biggest and most ambitious gallery to date.
+The Information Age gallery celebrates more than 200 years of innovation in information and communication technologies.
+It's our biggest and most ambitious gallery to date.

 Re-live remarkable moments in history, told through the eyes of those who invented, operated or were affected by the new wave of technology, from the first BBC radio broadcast in 1922 to the dawn of digital TV.

-Discover how wireless technology enabled lives to be saved and news of the Titanic disaster to be spread to the world within hours of the event, and hear the personal stories of the operators who worked on the Enfield Telephone Exchange, the last manual exchange which marked the end of an era in communication history.
+Discover how wireless technology saved many lives on the Titanic and spread news of the disaster to the world within hours.
+You can also hear the personal stories of the operators who worked on the Enfield Telephone Exchange, the last manual exchange.